rasmuswz/e-mail-service/README.md

 e-mails our service (and this is the new thing) presents mailing lists of people logged in nearby.
-An example would be a <b>one mile</b> list allowing the user to send an email to his contacts (people he has received or send mails to) logged in with in a range of mile from the users current location.
+An example would be a <b>one mile</b> list allowing the user to send an email to his contacts (people he has received or send mails to) logged in with in a range of one mile from the users current location.

 On the technical side we provide a <b>web-mail front-end</b> with a back-end